vibincholayil/terraform-ansible/README.md

 ---

-## Part 2: Modular Terraform Code and Configuration with Ansible
+## Part 2: Modular Terraform Code and Configuration with Ansible (AWS-env-module)

 - Created reusable modules for:
   - **VPC**